jichu4n/fish-command-timer/README.md

 You can also modify them on-the-fly if you want the changes to only affect your current shell session.

 * `set fish_command_timer_enabled`: Setting this variable to `0` disables
-  printing of measured time.
+  printing of timing and exit status information.
 * `set fish_command_timer_status_enabled`: Setting this variable to `0`
-  disables printing of the last command's exit status.
+  disables printing of exit status information.
 * `set fish_command_timer_color blue`: The color to use for timing information.
   This should be a color string recognized by fish's `set_color` command, as described [here](http://fishshell.com/docs/current/commands.html#set_color).